 Rate Design Options for Distributed Energy Resources offers several rate design options with pros and cons of each, and lists ten questions your utility should ask before implementing new rate designs.

 Review distributed generation rate design case studies on alternatives to net metering and see how public power utilities have educated customers about new rates.

 The Value of Solar Primer provides an overview of methods for value of solar studies, explains why different studies have produced disparate results, and discusses the pros and cons of adapting a VOS tariff.

-Check out the guide Community Solar A-Z featuring seven questions to ask before choosing community solar.
+The Community Solar A-Z guide features seven questions to ask before choosing community solar.